Xunnamius/webpack-node-module-types/README.md

 }
 ```

-As of November 2020, most of this package's dependencies are *not* offering ESM
+As of February 2021, most of this package's dependencies are _not_ offering ESM
 entry points 🤯

 ## Contributing